seespace/inair-documentation/1-getting-started/2-inair-application.md

 You must implement this method.
 The system calls this when creating the IAFragment.
 Within your implementation, you should initialize essential components of the IAFragment.
 Most importantly, this is where you must call `setRootContentView()` to define the layout for the IAFragment's user interface.

  - `onFinalize()`
  The system calls this method when IAFragment is completely destroyed.
-This is usually where you should commit any changes that should be release your IAFragment resources.
+This is usually where you should commit any change and release your IAFragment resources.

 IAFragment is also subclass of [IANavigation](#), it has all [Navigation callbacks](#navigation-callbacks) too.